marlia92/PFA-component-starter/src/content/pages/index.md

   - _component: page-sections/ctas/cta-center
     heading: Ready to start building?
     subtext: >-
-      Browse the complete Astro component library and see live examples of every component in action.
+      Browse the complete Astro component starter and see live examples of every component in action.
 All components are ready to use in CloudCannon and are fully customizable.
     buttonSections: